Aleksei Loktev

 Aleksei Vasilievich Loktev (Алексей Васильевич Локтев; 30 December 1939 - 17 September 2006) was a Russian and Soviet actor.

-Honored Artist of the RSFSR (12 April 1972).
+He was anHonored Artist of the RSFSR (12 April 1972).

 He graduated from the Lunacharsky State Institute for Theatre Arts in 1962.
 After graduating he became an actor of the Moscow Pushkin Drama Theatre.
 From 1972 worked as an actor of the Maly Theater.

-From 1980 to 1989, an actor of the Russian State Pushkin Academy Drama Theater in Leningrad.

-From 1989 to 2006, an actor of theater Glas.

-Created the Aleksei Loktev's Theatre, where he worked as an actor and director.
+From 1980 to 1989, he was an actor of the Russian State Pushkin Academy Drama Theater in Leningrad.
+From 1989 to 2006, he was an actor of theater Glas.
+He created the Aleksei Loktev's Theatre, where he worked as an actor and director.

 Biography

 Actor

-Aleksei Loktev was born in Orsk.
+Loktev was born in Orsk.
 A few years later, in 1943, his father was transferred to work in Moscow.
-Here, Alex went to school and started going to drama classes at the ZiL.
+There, Loktev went to school and started going to drama classes at the ZiL.
 After finishing his secondary education, he worked at that plant for some time as a turner, but the craving for art was stronger.

 At the age of 17, he first starred in a movie, a cameo in the Leonid Lukov's Different Fortunes.
 A short time later Loktev, having successfully passed the exams, was admitted to the Lunacharsky State Institute for Theatre Arts.

 While studying at the institute he played his first lead role in a movie Farewell, Doves.

 After graduating in 1962, Aleksei became an actor of the Moscow Pushkin Drama Theater.
 At the same time, he continued his movie career.
 In 1963 came out Walking the Streets of Moscow by Georgi Danelia, a movie, which became a symbol of the time.
 Aleksei played in that picture a Siberian boy named Volodya Ermakov, who, while on a business trip in Moscow, brought the manuscript of his novel.
 Together with Aleksei in the film also stars young Nikita Mikhalkov and Yevgeny Steblov.
 All of them woke up famous after the release of the movie.

 After that Loktev starred in the military movie First Snow, family drama Our House, military-adventure film Tunnel (USSR — Bulgaria).
 All movies had different genre and level of quality, however, none of them brought actor the success like the Walking the Streets of Moscow did.
 That role remained the most significant in his career.